Julians42/SeisCore.jl/README.md

-# SeisCore :earth_americas: :zap: :cloud: :ski:
+# SeisCore :earth_americas: :cloud: :ski:
-**SeisCore.jl** is a Julia Package for our [C4 Project](https://github.com/Julians42/SeisCore.jl).
+**SeisCore.jl** is a Julia Package for our [C4 Project](https://github.com/Julians42/C4-Project.jl).
 Optimized for HPC on AWS EC2 and Batch.

 ## Installation